PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/atari-consoles/jaguar.md

 Controls have to be configured directly in the emulator.

 {% hint style="warning" %}
-You need to use the _**Configure BigPEmu.bat**_ file to run BigPEmu or run it from within RetroBat for the configuration to be correctly saved.
+You need to use the _**Configure BigPEmu.bat**_ file to run BigPEmu or run it from within ProjectArcade for the configuration to be correctly saved.

-All configuration done by launching directly _**BigPEmu.exe**_ will be ignored by RetroBat.
+All configuration done by launching directly _**BigPEmu.exe**_ will be ignored by ProjectArcade.
 {% endhint %}

 ## Specific system information